cmu-sei/iides/examples/example1.md

 - **`First detected`**:
  2017-03-07T00:00:00Z
 - **`Who detected`**:
-   - Law Enforcement (*LE*) &mdash; Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).
+   - Law Enforcement (*LE*) &mdash; Law enforcement discovered the insider's illegal activity (e.g., police noticed that the insider was gaining access to the company after hours)
-  - Security Team (*ST*) &mdash; Technical or personnnel security team discovered the insider's activity.
+  - Security Team (*ST*) &mdash; Technical or personnel security team discovered the insider's activity
 - **`Detected method`**:
-   - Technical Means (*2*) &mdash; The insider's activity was detected via analysis or anomalies in technical systems and software.
+   - Technical Means (*2*) &mdash; The insider's activity was detected via analysis or anomalies in technical systems and software
-  - Security Software (*4*) &mdash; The insider's activity was detected by security software (e.g., The insider tried to download a document with trade secrets and an automatic alert detected the download).
+  - Security Software (*4*) &mdash; The insider's activity was detected by security software (e.g., the insider tried to download a document with trade secrets and an automatic alert detected the download)
 - **`Logs`**:
-   - Access Logs (*AC*) &mdash; File or system access logs.
+   - Access Logs (*AC*) &mdash; File or system access logs
-  - Audit Logs (*AU*) &mdash; Logs generated specifically for auditing purposes.
+  - Audit Logs (*AU*) &mdash; Logs generated specifically for auditing purposes
-  - Database Logs (*DB*) &mdash; Logs from traditional or non-traditional database servers or services.
+  - Database Logs (*DB*) &mdash; Logs from traditional or non-traditional database servers or services
-  - Remote Access Logs (*RA*) &mdash; Logs from remote access servers or clients.
+  - Remote Access Logs (*RA*) &mdash; Logs from remote access servers or clients
-  - System File Logs (*SF*) &mdash; File logs (create, delete, modify, etc.) from workstations, servers, and other systems.
+  - System File Logs (*SF*) &mdash; File logs (create, delete, modify, etc.) from workstations, servers, and other systems

 ## Impact